pragya2002/shl-task-full_stack/README.md

 ## Description

 This is an end-to-end application that allows users to explore information extracted from various project descriptions.
 Users can view project details in a gallery view, a list view, and perform specific project searches.
 The application also includes smart search functionality using GPT-3.5/4 for multi-attribute searches.
+Link to application working: https://www.loom.com/share/73725ce2e3f340718324cf1515c8f756?sid=3d222090-402a-429c-abfb-e49ab535f73e

 ## Features